sevkeifert/wordladder-game-solver/README.md

 result, I occasionally got email question about how I designed the word ladder game, and how I optimized the speed.

-The game/solver was initially written as an Applet, and was designed to work over a network connection with very limited bandwidth, using only limited CPU, with no service on the backend.
+The game/solver was initially written as an applet, and was designed to work over a network connection with very limited bandwidth, using only limited CPU, with no service on the backend.
 I made a couple tweaks and converted it to a standalone Swing Application.